 Garden and Nature Parks

-Gardens at TMII are where one can take a quiet break with greens and nature.
-Park the bike and instead, go for a walk at The Bird Park.
-Swans and koi fishes swim at a small artificial river, while pelicans walk casually among people.
-Play several minutes with friendly pigeons.
-Before heading to Jasmine and Cactus Garden nearby.
+Gardens at TMII are where TMII visitors could take a quiet break with greens and nature.
+Park the bike and instead, go for a walk at the bird park.
+Swans and koi fishes swim in a small artificial river, while pelicans walk casually among people.
+Play several minutes with friendly pigeons before heading to jasmine and the cactus garden nearby.

-Learn Indonesian aquatic fauna at The Freshwater Aquarium Park.
-At Aquarium Park, be ready to observe about 126 species of Indonesian freshwater fishes here.
+Learn Indonesian aquatic fauna at Freshwater Aquarium Park.
+At Aquarium park, be ready to observe about 126 species of Indonesian freshwater fishes here.
 Arowana (Scleropages formosus).
 A type of fish mainly found in the Borneo rivers is on display.

 Along with its local sibling shark saws (Pristis microdon), and Tapah (wallago leerii).
 The collection also extends to fishes from other tropical countries.
 Enjoy the sight of the giant Arapaima, a giant freshwater fish that originated from South America.

 After all the educational visits to museums, parks, and traditional houses, it’s time to have some fun.
 Experience again the nostalgic childhood at Istana Anak.
 The Disneyland of TMII.
 Ride the rabbit train or get on to the Ferris wheel.